gabiborges1/ds-environment/README.md

-# ds-environment
+# A simple data science environment setup

-A repository for setting up a data science environment
+Clone this repo and run ./env-setup.sh